airsonic/airsonic.github.io/wiki/20_migrate.md

 ### Migrate to Libresonic

 After installation of Libresonic, the database needs to be migrated.
-In preperation for that, stop the Libresonic service :
+In preperation for that, stop the Libresonic service:
-  * Using Tomcat :
+  * Using Tomcat:

   ```
   sudo systemctl stop tomcat8